qtli/EmpDG/README.md

 }
 ```

-Complete code and data will be released before the end of October.
+The details of code and data will be released before the end of October.
 Stay tuned!